The Washington Post’s attention to detail: 12 things you can learn from their strategy

 10. Reward Long High Retention Rates

 If you commit for to a year of subscription, you get two months for free.
-This structure is now standard among software providers because it sets the right incentives, rewarding customers who commit for a longer offer.
+This pricing structure is now standard among software providers because it sets the right incentives, rewarding customers who commit for a longer offer.

 The Washington Post subscriber retention